The 2026 Guide to Payment in Singapore: Cards, EZ-Link & Wallets

 • Payment at tourist attractions

-Why travellers like these cards:
+Why travelers like these cards:

 • Easy top up at MRT stations and convenience stores